reef-technologies/handbook/README.md

 #### I SEE YOU

 As it turns out, people find this document before they sign a contract with us and before their tracker account is created.
 Then they work on preparing their environment even before they have access to the tracker.
-If you are one of those people, please, use something (free [toptracker](https://www.toptal.com/tracker/) maybe?) to track the time you spend on setting the encrypted partition, virtual machine etc, so that you know how much time it took and so that we can later fairly compensate you for this time.
+If you are one of those people, please, use something (free [toptracker](https://www.toptal.com/tracker/) maybe?) to track the time you spend on setting the encrypted partition, virtual machine etc, so that you know how much time it took and so that we can compensate you for this time as soon as you get access to the official company tracker.
+We really, really don't like when people work for us but are not getting compensated for it.

 #### RT projects
 Below you can find the list of RT projects alongside with their descriptions.